 RGB/NIR mapping configuration: footprints on ground from an altitude of 1.000m AGL

-In 2018 MACS-Polar had its debut to acquire high resolution aerial images in northwestern Canada.
-During a four weeks permafrost campaign covering Herschel Island, Trail Valley Creek and Yukon Coast approximately 200.000 images in the visual (RGB) and near-infrared (NIR) spectrum were acquired. awiThe ground pixel resolution is 5 to 10 cm in the RGB and 10 to 15 cm in the NIR images.
+In summer 2018 MACS-Polar had its debut to acquire high resolution aerial images in northwestern Canada.
+During a four weeks permafrost campaign covering Herschel Island, Trail Valley Creek and Yukon Coast approximately 200.000 images in the visual (RGB) and near-infrared (NIR) spectrum were acquired. awiThe ground pixel resolution was 5 cm to 10 cm in the RGB and 10 cm to 15 cm in the NIR images.
 From a flight altitude of 1.000 m above ground level this yields to a point density of ca. 120 pixels per m².

-In summer 2019 thaw measurements in northern Alaska are acquired.
-In this three weeks permafrost expedition coastal erosion, subsidence and lake dynamics of the rapidly warming Arctic are observed to better understand and predict permafrost dynamics over the upcoming decades.
+In 2019 thaw measurements in northern Alaska were acquired.
+During this permafrost expedition coastal erosion, subsidence and lake dynamics of the rapidly warming Arctic were observed to better understand and predict permafrost dynamics over the upcoming decades.

-MACS-Polar was already used for these projects:
+MACS-Polar was used for these projects:

-(Lake at Trail Valley Creek, Canada, 2018)
+Images for vegetation and lake analysis (Lake at Trail Valley Creek, Canada, 2018)

-Bluff caused by ice thaw in permafrost, mapped NIR image with RGB overlay
+Bluff caused by ice thaw in permafrost, mapped NIR image with RGB overlay (Download)

 (Yukon Coast, Canada, 2018)

-Texturized 3D pointcloud of coast outwash, GSD=8cm
+Texturized 3D point cloud of coast outwash with GSD=8cm (Download)

 (Yukon Coast, Canada, 2018)